 One final point regarding doing your research and choosing the right translation service for you is to note that prices do vary massively.
 Small, agile companies and freelancers are often able to undercut large translation agencies and so you can benefit from savings here.
 It also means that you are guaranteed to work with a really experienced translator rather than a novice.
 (The major disadvantage of working with a big translation agency is that you have no idea who is translating your content and it may be someone different each time.
 Here at LEaF, we always send you the translation profile of your translator, so you know exactly who you are working with and their level of expertise.)

-2. Repetitions should be free
+2. Repetitions should be discounted

 Incidentally, when we are talking about repetitions, we are not talking about individual words, or entire pages.
 100% repetitions are sentences that are repeated word-for-word.